ankur28121982/06.-Automating-BPO-Audits/README.md

 # Project Title
-BPO Data Entry Image Comparator
+Auditing the Data Entry Transactions

 ## Project Description
 This tool compares screenshots taken during data entry (active window) against a reference image (`image.JPG`).
 It highlights differences within a user-selected rectangle on the screen and logs these differences in a text file (`log.txt`).
 The application is designed to aid quality assurance in the BPO industry by ensuring accuracy in data entry tasks.